berkinet/oase-fm/README.md

 ## Acknowledgement

-The working UDP/TLS connection, authentication, live-scene reading, and socket control implementation was based on [mr-suw/ioBroker.oasecontrol](https://github.com/mr-suw/ioBroker.oasecontrol), published under the MIT License.
+The working UDP/TLS connection, authentication, live-scene reading, and socket control implementation was heavily based on work from [mr-suw/ioBroker.oasecontrol](https://github.com/mr-suw/ioBroker.oasecontrol), published under the MIT License.
 Additional EGC/RDM behavior was derived from the OASE application libraries and tested against local hardware.